 Shopping for your first uke can be a little overwhelming.
 There are so many different brands, styles, and prices that it’s difficult to make sense of all the options.

-There are a number of cheap ukes available for under $20, and as a general rule I’d stay away from these.
-Many of these ukes are little more than toys, and they usually have a number of playability issues that will just end up frustrating you while you’re trying to learn.
+There are a number of cheap ukes available for under $20, but I’d stay away from these.
+Many of these ukes are little more than toys, and they usually have a number of playability issues that will just end up frustrating you as you’re trying to learn.

-However, if you just want an inexpensive “beater” ukulele or are buying a beginner uke for a child, then there are a few less pricey models that are definitely worth checking out– see my cheap ukulele guide for more.
+However, if you just want an inexpensive “beater” ukulele or are buying a beginner uke for a child, then there are a few less pricey models that are worth checking out.
+See my cheap ukulele guide for more.

 Ukes come in four sizes: